w0006887/modules/0408/mdModule.md

 Any GitHub user can import another public repository.
 To do this, click the `+` drop-down next to the search bar, then click "Import repository."
 Copy and paste the URL of the source repository, and fill in the rest of the form.

 * Note the URL is not the viewing URL.
 To get the URL for importing from the web interface of a GitHub project, navigate to the top level of a repository, then click `<> Code`, and then copy the HTTPS.
 For example, the URL of the repository containing this document is `https://github.com/proftak/modules.git`.

+Clone/import is the *ultimate* expression of "open" in OER.
+Like the content, but not so much the management of the content?
+Clone it and manage it yourself!
 * If a repository is public, you should not need to specify `username` or `access token`.
 * The clone of an OER project should remain public!